A “one and done” method to communication just doesn’t cut it today.

 Over summer I received a long text-only email from my daughter’s little league that challenged parents to become move involved.

 A second email from little league a few weeks later announced a new fall softball season because several volunteers organized a new opportunity.
 I clicked through the email and registered my daughter.

 Fast forward to one week before the new softball league’s start, and I hadn’t heard anything.
-I searched for past emails (and couldn’t find anything), so I reached out to my social network on Facebook and asked other moms.
+I searched for past emails and couldn’t find anything, so I reached out to my network on Facebook and asked other moms.
 One mom directed me to the league’s Facebook page.
 Even though I follow the page, I did not see their update in my news feed.
 Another mom forwarded me an email that coaches received.
 What would I do without other moms?

-One day later, I received an email from the softball league with the details that were posted on their Facebook page and also in the coaches’ email.
+One day later, I received an email from the softball league with the details from their Facebook page and also in the coaches’ email.

 Don’t Rely on ONE Communication Channel